 Mobile technology has the potential of revolutionizing the way we use cars, improving the driving experience through access to real-time information, saving lives, allowing remote monitoring of performance and location for more effective preventive maintenance measures.

 Some of the key technologies undergirding this revolution are:

+Millimeter Wave communication

+Wireless data traffic has been increasing at a rate of over 50% per year per subscriber, and this trend is expected to accelerate over the next decade with the continual use of video and the rise of the Internet-of Things (IoT) [1], [2].
+According to Intel, one self-driving car will generate 4TB of data for every one and a half hours of driving by 2020.
+To address this demand, the wireless industry is moving to its fifth generation (5G) of cellular technology that will use millimeter wave (mmWave) frequencies to offer unprecedented spectrum and multi-Gigabit-persecond (Gbps) data rates.

+In the mmWave frequencies, channel bandwidths will be more than ten times greater than today’s 4G LTE 20 MHz cellular channels.

+Due to their small wavelengths, mmWave diffraction and material penetration will incur greater attenuation thus elevating the importance of line-of-sight (LOS) propagation, reflection, and scattering.

-Mobile radio – it supports mobility and allows the connected car access to a robust and secure network.
+For the connected car, the mmWave communication systems support mobility and allow access to a robust and secure network.

+Dedicated Short Range Communication

+Dedicated Short Range Communication (DSRC) was designed to provide reliable wireless communication for intelligent transportation system applications.
+Sharing information among cars and between cars and the infrastructure, pedestrians, or "the cloud" has great potential to improve safety, mobility and fuel economy.
+[DSRC]

 Embedded SIM

-– allows the connected car to change mobile operators since it can be provisioned over the air, enabling them to take advantage of the available mobile operators for each region.
+Allows the connected car to change mobile operators since it can be provisioned over the air, enabling them to take advantage of the available mobile operators for each region.

 Smart Phones

-– more and more applications in the Connected car are integrated with smartphones.
+More and more applications in the Connected car are integrated with smartphones.
 For example Apple’s carplay integrates with the driver’s smartphone to deliver advanced services and infotainment.

 Cloud computing

-– The cloud provides elastic compute for various tasks that might not be accomplished at the network edges or in the Connected car.
+The cloud provides elastic compute for various tasks that might not be accomplished at the network edges or in the Connected car.
 Such intensive tasks can be processed in the cloud and subsequent result delivered to the car.
 It is also possible to share information from the cloud to multiple cars allowing each to take advantage of past and present experiences of others on the road.

-VEHICLE TRAJECTORY PREDICTION
+VEHICLE ROUTE PREDICTION

+Several methods have been developed for vehicle route predictions.
+These include:

+PEDICTION MODELS

+Krumm's Destination Prediction Algorithm Based on Efficient Routes

+The authors of [krumm] suggested a Bayesian model that uses the immediate past trajectory taken by a vehicle to predict the vehicles’ intended destination.
+The underlying assumption here is that the driver uses the most efficient route to get to the intended destination.

+However, according to [Ziebart] only 32% of drivers take the fastest route raising serious concern with the applicability of this prediction model.